 C Spire has continued to leverage its investment in critical broadband infrastructure in its response to the Louisville tornado in 2014 and by providing critical high-capacity wireless broadband connections in 2017 to emergency services personnel responding to the U.S. Marine Corps KC-130 aircraft crash in rural Leflore County.

-For more information about Data Priority Service or Wireless Priority Service, contact a C Spire Business client account executive or the Assist for Business Support Center at 1.855.277.4732.
+For more information about Data Priority Service or Wireless Priority Service, contact a C Spire government wireless account executive or Government Wireless Group Assist for Business Support Center at 1.855.277.4732.

 About C Spire